shimondoodkin/node-hebrew-docs/README.md

 ===

 ### Translation Method
- * work in branch hebrew-docs
+ * to work in branch hebrew-docs
- * after node doces has been updated to use git rebase (the git command not known yet - write it here in readme)
+ * after node.js docs has been updated to use git rebase (the exect git command not known yet - write it here in readme)

 ### To build: